Masters Program in Anthropology

 The M.A.
 Program in Anthropology is designed for students who wish to pursue anthropological training for careers in education or for those whose undergraduate training did not prepare them for doctoral level work in Anthropology.
 Full-time or part-time attendance is possible.
 MA students are not eligible for Anthropology Teaching or Graduate assistantships or tuition scholarships.
 This program is independent from the doctoral program (IDPAS).

 Students are expected to choose a specialization in archaeology, cultural anthropology or physical anthropology at the time of admission, and will be assigned an advisor who will work with them to tailor an individualized plan of study.
 After the completion of 15 credits of graduate course work, the student forms a guidance committee consisting of three faculty members (at least two of whom must be a member of the Anthropology Department).
 The committee will guide the student through the preparation of a thesis proposal and the completion of the thesis leading to the M.A.

 Because there is a specialized research component to the MA program, interested persons should contact the individual faculty with whom they wish to study before applying.

 More detailed descriptions of admission and requirements are given in the Graduate Bulletin available from the Graduate School.
 Interested students may also contact the director of the Masters program or the Academic Programs Coordinator for details.
 Application can be made on-line through the Graduate School.

-For the Fall 2017 Permission Request Form, click here.
+For the Spring 2018 Permission Request Form, click here.